evilchili/telisar-website/content/beastiary/gelatinous_dracolich.md

       ## Legendary Actions

       The dracolich can take 3 legendary actions, choosing from the options below.
-Only one legendary option can be used at a time and only at the end of another creature's turn.
+Only one legendary action can be used at a time and only at the end of another creature's turn.
+The dracolich can move up to 40ft during its legendary action.

       The dracolich regains its spent legendary actions at the start of its next turn.

       **Pseudopod Attack** The dracolich makes a pseudopod attack.